Tim Anderson (baseball): 2016–2019

-2019–present

-In 2019 he batted .335 (leading the major leagues)/.357/.508.
+In 2018, Anderson had a .240 batting average with 20 home runs and 26 stolen bases.
+On defense, he tied for the major league lead in throwing errors, with 12.
+In 2019, Anderson batted .335 (leading the major leagues)/.357/.508.
 He had the lowest walk percentage in the American League (2.9%).
 He had career highs in hits with 167, despite having 88 fewer plate appearances than in 2018.
 He also had a career high in doubles with 32, and runs with 81.
 On defense, he led all major league players in errors committed, with 26, and had the lowest fielding percentage of all major league shortstops (.951).

+On April 17, 2019, Anderson was ejected after a bench-clearing incident in a game against the Kansas City Royals.
+After Anderson's fourth inning bat flip following a home run, he was hit by a pitch from Royals pitcher Brad Keller in his next at bat, causing both benches to clear.
+Two days later, Anderson was suspended one game by Major League Baseball for the use of a racial slur; ESPN's Jeff Passan reported that Anderson called Keller a "weak-ass f—ing n-word."
+Keller received a five game suspension.